jdetch/Shopmaster/README.md

 * Create new grocery lists with names and descriptions
 * Dynamically add one to n list items to a given grocery list
-* Save your grocery list and all of its items together at the same time
+* Save a grocery list and all of its items together at the same time

 ## Installation